lynn-miller/LFMC_estimation/README.md

-# LFMC_Nowcasting
+# Multi-modal Temporal CNNs for Live Fuel Moisture Content Estimation
-This code reproduces the results in the paper "Multi-modal Temporal CNNs for Live Fuel Moisture Content Estimation" (submitted for publication).
+This repository contains code to build and evaluate temporal CNNs for Live Fuel Moisture Content Estimation (LFMC).
+These models (Multi-tempCNN) use time series of reflectance and meteorological data, together with some auxiliary variables to train the CNNs to estimate LFMC.
+The code reproduces the results in the paper "Multi-modal Temporal CNNs for Live Fuel Moisture Content Estimation" (submitted for publication).

 Note that due to random variable seed settings and randomness in the scheduling of Tensorflow tasks on GPUs, results obtained may differ slightly from those shown in the paper, but should be broadly similar.

 ## Data
 Seven data sources are used: